matzko/nvim/plugged/neomake/README.md

 ```

 See `:help neomake-automake` (in [doc/neomake.txt](doc/neomake.txt)) for more
-information, e.g. how to configure it based on certain autocommands explicitly.
+information, e.g. how to configure it based on certain autocommands explicitly,
+and for details about which events get used for the different string-based
+modes.

 ## Usage